 Respondent Comments Council Response Peter and Jen Daplyn As residents of Highgate Lane, we are opposed to the proposed changes to the Farnborough Hill Conservation Area, in particular the removal of Highgate Lane and Chingford Avenue from the conservation area.
-Noted.
-We do not believe that the appraisal has provided sufficient justification for the change, and it also includes factual inaccuracies.
+We do not believe that the appraisal has provided sufficient justification Noted.
+It is a commitment within the Rushmoor Local Plan (adopted We do not believe that the appraisal has provided sufficient justification for the change, and it also includes factual inaccuracies.
 For example, the majority of the houses on Highgate Lane were built in the 1930s rather than the 1960s.
 It is a commitment within the Rushmoor Local Plan (adopted in 2019) to review the Borough's conservation areas.
 Conservation areas are a heritage designation guided by the Planning (Listed Buildings and Conservation Areas) Act 1990.
 The Act requires local planning authorities to identify areas of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance.
 The Act also places a duty upon local planning authorities to review their conservation areas from time to time.
 The conservation area was last reviewed in 1989, but there was no character appraisal to justify the existing boundaries.
 The draft character appraisal prepared as part of this consultation concluded that significant parts of the conservation area do not demonstrate special architectural or historic interest, including at Highgate Lane and Chingford Avenue.
 National planning policy is clear that the concept of conservation should not be devalued through the designation of areas that lack special interest.
 Conservation areas should be supported by conservation area appraisals to justify their designation.

-Respondent Comments Council Response The existing conservation area has been quoted in recent planning application decisions as a justification to deny applications that would adversely impact the character of the street.
+Respondent Comments Council Response Respondent The existing conservation area has been quoted in recent planning application decisions as a justification to deny applications that would adversely impact the character of the street.
 This shows that it is of continuing use and purpose to prevent over-development of the area and to maintain the historic character.
 It is acknowledged that the consultation document included some unfortunate errors, including the age of some buildings.
 The adopted Farnborough Hill Conservation Area Appraisal and Management Plan and Farnborough Street Conservation Area Appraisal and Management Plan have been amended to correct these errors.
-Many comments have referred to planning application 21/00229/FULPP, which sought planning permission for the erection of a two-storey side extension, a single-storey rear extension, a single-storey side extension, and a roof extension comprising two rear dormers and four front roof lights at 81 Highgate Lane.
+Many comments have referred to planning application 21/00229/FULPP, which sought planning permission for the erection of a two-storey side extension following demolition of an existing single-storey side extension, a single-storey rear extension, a single-storey side extension, and a roof extension comprising two rear dormers and four front roof lights at 81 Highgate Lane.
 The Council's Conservation Officer was consulted as part of the application and made various design recommendations but did not object on heritage grounds.
 Planning permission was refused in June 2021.
 The reason for refusal related to design and the impact on the character and appearance of the street scene.